 I.1 Describe the route you took.
-You may want to mark your route on the map above as part of your description, although you must still explain your route in words.
+You may want to mark your route on the map on the previous page as part of your description, although you must still explain your route in words.

 I.2 There are many possible routes you could have taken.
 How did your group decide on this particular route?
 What procedures did you use to make sure your measurements were as accurate as possible?